-“The board is the fiduciary for the association,” says Mary Faith Nugiel, principal with RCP Management Company in Monroe.
+“The board is the fiduciary for the association,” says Mary Faith Nugiel, principal with RCP Management Company in Monroe, New Jersey.
 “As such, they need to make sure they have knowledge of the association’s finances and spend adequate time on financial planning...to insure that the association members are as protected as possible from financial disasters.
 The manager is responsible for providing the board with the best information possible so it can do its job in an efficient and professional manner.
 The manager should evaluate the association financials and make recommendations to the association members.
 This requires a manager well-trained in association financial analysis.”

 Know Your Terms